Analysis | Trump’s unusually lawyerly response to allegations of destroying documents

 Instead, Trump is addressing two other recent stories:

-- The Washington Post reported this week that the National Archives had to go down to Florida and recover 15 boxes worth of documents, emails and mementos that it said belong to the archives and that the president shouldn’t have taken out of the White House.
+- The Washington Post reported this week that National Archives officials had to go to Florida and recover 15 boxes worth of documents, emails and mementos that it said belong to the archives and that the president shouldn’t have taken out of the White House.

-- That White House staff occasionally found paper clogging a toilet in the White House residence and believed Trump had tried to flush it down, according to reporting from New York Times reporter Maggie Haberman’s book.
+- That White House staff occasionally found paper clogging a toilet in the White House residence and believed that Trump had tried to flush it down, according to reporting from New York Times reporter Maggie Haberman’s book.

 Trump is more direct and fiery in his response on the second accusation, calling it “fake news” and vaguely blaming “Democrats” for stirring this up.

-But on the first accusation — that he took records that didn’t belong to him from the White House and appeared to keep them hidden — Trump instead says, essentially: there’s nothing to see here.
+But on the first accusation — that he took records that didn’t belong to him from the White House and appeared to keep them hidden — Trump instead says, essentially: There’s nothing to see here.

 He refers to “collaborative and respectful discussions” with archive officials, and he says it’s “a great honor” to have worked with them to get these documents back to the National Archives.
 In his telling, it almost sounds as if this was always part of the plan for the National Archives, to pick up boxes of documents — including correspondence with North Korean leader Kim Jong Un, or a map of a hurricane path doctored in Sharpie — more than a year after he left office.

 That’s not how the National Archives sees it.
 Officials there have asked the Justice Department to examine how he handled White House records, The Post reported, raising the possibility he could be investigated for a possible crime.
-“Adhering to laws and regulations concerning records management is necessary to support our democracy and to maintain the confidence of the American people,” said one person familiar with the agency who only spoke on the condition of anonymity.
+“Adhering to laws and regulations concerning records management is necessary to support our democracy and to maintain the confidence of the American people,” said one person familiar with the agency who spoke on the condition of anonymity because they were not authorized to discuss the topic publicly.
 “Records matter.”

 Congress is starting to investigate, too.
-House Oversight Committee Chairwoman Carolyn B. Maloney (D-N.Y.), as she launches her committee’s investigation, notes that what Trump is accused of doing is punishable by up to three years in prison.
+House Oversight Committee Chairwoman Carolyn B. Maloney (D-N.Y.), as she launches her committee’s investigation, notes that what Trump is accused of doing is punishable by as many as three years in prison.

 There are two potential reasons Trump is coming across as less combative than normal.